tiepdotme/samwize.com/_posts/2020-04-12-transferring-domains-from-namecheap-to-google-domains.markdown

 2. Google Domains > Transfer > Enter domain and auth code
 3. Import existing DNS settings

-Google has made it so simple by looking up your current DNS settings and copying them over.
+Google has made it so simple by looking up your current DNS settings and copying them over!

 ![](/images/google-domains-dns.jpg)